 9. Hauser & Wirth

 This international chain of galleries lands its London branch on the glamorous Savile Row, spread across two exhibition spaces: the North Gallery and the South Gallery.
 Here you can enjoy a range of engaging events with Hauser & Wirth; from artist talks, film screenings and workshops, to their dynamic exhibition programme that showcases modern art from emerging and established artists around the world.
-Current exhibitions in the pipeline include ‘Larry Bell, New Work’ and ‘Luchita Hurtado’.
+Current exhibitions in the pipeline include ‘Christina Quarles – Come In From An Endless Place’ and ‘Roni Horn – An Elusive Red Figure’.

 10. Goldsmiths Centre for Contemporary Art

 Known as one of the edgiest, artiest universities in London, it’s no surprise that Goldsmiths has opened its very own contemporary arts institution.
 And to be fair to them, it’s pretty damn cool.
 This Grade II-listed, former Victorian bathhouse boasts a deliciously diverse range of art – from world-class exhibitions by international artists, to new projects and emergent practices.
-Check out ‘Animal Magnetism’ – the first solo exhibition in a UK institution by renowned American sculptor Virginia Overton.
+Check out ‘Unruly Bodies’ – which features thirteen women and non-binary artists.

 11. Dulwich Picture Gallery